 Ladies, nothing can add radiance, warmth, and richness to sun-starved skin like a bronzer.
 It’s a real skin booster, isn’t it?
-That was our take on how to apply bronzer.
+That was our tutorial on how to apply bronzer.
 We hope this article helps you achieve the most flattering sun-kissed glow!
-Let us know what’s your your holy-grail bronzer in the comments section below!
+Let us know what’s your holy-grail bronzer in the comments section below!

 Expert’s Answers For Readers’ Questions

 Yes.
 If you are happy with your skin condition and tone, you can skip the foundation.
 However, make sure to hydrate your skin with a moisturizer before going in with a bronzer.